-A company is only as good as its people.
-Company's philosophy is to engage with its employees at all levels.
+The Company's philosophy is to engage with its employees at all levels.
 Dedication and commitment are encouraged and rewarded.
-The Company provides in-house training to its employees and sends them for obtaining training from various organizations.
-Company had a total of 513 employees on its payroll as on March 31, 2023.
+The Company provides in-house training to its employees and sends them to obtain training from various organizations.
+The Company had a total of 535 employees on its payroll as on 31st March, 2024.